 The Telekom Austria Group strives to increase enterprise value in a sustainable manner, while taking into account all relevant economic, ecological and social aspects.
-This goal is supported by the of strategies and goals oriented towards sustainability and the involvement of all business units and hierarchies.
+This goal is supported by the Group's commitment to the Austrian Corporate Governance Code and the application of all the requirements of the internal control system, the Code of Conduct and the compliance guidelines.
+An integrated CSR management system, defined standards and processes, Group-wide environmental management and compliance with the principles of the UN Global Compact ensure the development of strategies and goals oriented towards sustainability and the involvement of all business units and hierarchies.
 Sustainability reporting is based on the guidelines of the Global Reporting Initiative (GRI) and is independently validated by an external auditor.